deprecated-near-apps/uhhm-market/README.md

 ## 🚨🚨🚨 Extreme WIP! 🚨🚨🚨

-This is intended to be a PoC backbone for projects like this.
+This is intended to be a PoC backbone for NFT market projects.
 No guest accounts and easy onboarding, just straight FT and NFT standards.

 ## Goals:
-- test and determine standards for markets (best practice?) to buy/sell NFTs (finish standard) with FTs (already standard)
+- [ ] test and determine standards for markets (best practice?) to buy/sell NFTs (finish standard) with FTs (already standard)
-- connect with bridged tokens e.g. buy and sell with wETH/nDAI (or whatever we call these)
+- [ ] connect with bridged tokens e.g. buy and sell with wETH/nDAI (or whatever we call these)
+- [ ] demo pay out royalties
-- demo some basic auction types, secondary markets and frontend example
+- [ ] demo some basic auction types, secondary markets and frontend example

+## Notes:

+Differences from `nft-simple` NFT standard reference implementation:
+- anyone can mint an NFT

 ## Working